PLAYING WITH TRADITION: A FREIGHT & SALVAGE EDUCATION INITIATIVE

 It’s a good thing because being around a multiplicity of traditions gives us an opportunity to engage with each other in real life, instead of isolating ourselves in our silos of private preferences.
 Engaging meaningfully with each other can spark conversation, dispel common misperceptions, and open us up to deeper understanding.
 Inclusivity strengthens our already-strong community, and it allows us to play with the idea of “tradition”.

 PLAYING WITH TRADITION is the name of Freight & Salvage’s new education initiative, which leads middle school students through a series of immersive visits from our teaching artists.
 Each series illuminates the historical context, cultural roots, and expressive power of music from a distinct tradition and demonstrates how seemingly disparate traditions can work together to make unique new sounds and collaborate across cultures.
 The curriculum aligns with both the 6th Grade California Arts Standards (Music) and the 6th Grade California Common Core English/Language Arts Standards.
-The first season of PLAYING WITH TRADITION is being taught by Dr. Rohan Krishnamurthy (Traditional Indian Vocal Percussion) and Najee Amaranth (History of Hip-Hop/Art of Rapping).
+The 2019 season of PLAYING WITH TRADITION is being taught by Dr. Rohan Krishnamurthy (Traditional Indian Vocal Percussion), Jim Santi Owen (Traditional Indian Vocal Percussion, Body Percussion) and Najee Amaranth (History of Hip-Hop/Art of Rapping).
+The Spring 2020 season, which focuses on collaborations between poets and musicians, is being taught by slam poet Jamey Williams with guest appearances by a wide array of musicians, including jazz guitarist Karl Evangelista and Hannah Mayree of the Black Banjo Reclamation Project.
 The program uses contemporary music as the doorway through which young people can identify connections with other styles, genres, musical eras, and cultures.

 Contact Director of Education & Community Engagement PC Muñoz here if you are interested in bringing a PLAYING WITH TRADITION program to your middle school.